unsaltedMixedNuts/AmazonCloneZone/README.md

 ### Highlights
 * Users permitted to use many website features without logging in.
-* Items placed in cart before sign-in are merged with contents of cart belonging to user's account upon authentication.
+* Upon authentication, items placed in cart before sign-in are merged with contents placed in user's cart during previous signed-in session.

 <!-- * Custom authentication using BCrypt overrides User#passsword= method to store secret hash instead of plain text.
 * Uses subviews in Backbone to render views with listeners in order to prevent re-rendering the entire page upon the completion of `GET` requests.